 Sisterhood: South Carolina Suffragists is a trilogy of documentaries to commemorate the centennial of the 19th amendment.
-The first installment “The Grimké Sisters Through the Civil War” will premiere on Thursday, December 17, 2020 at 9:00 pm on SCETV.
-“The Rollin Sisters—Reconstruction Through 1895” will be shown on January 21, 2021 at 8:30 p.m., and the final episode “The Pollitzer Sisters—Turn of the Century through 1920” will premiere on January 28, 2021 at 8;30 p.m.
+The first installment “The Grimké Sisters Through the Civil War” premiered in December 2020 on SCETV.
+“The Rollin Sisters—Reconstruction Through 1895” will be premiere on Thursday, March 18, 2021 at 8:30 p.m., and the final episode “The Pollitzer Sisters—Turn of the Century through 1920” will premiere in May 2021.
 SC Humanities supported this programming with a Major Grant.

 Each program in Sisterhood: South Carolina Suffragists will focus on a different set of South Carolina sisters and their contemporaries who worked to gain equal rights for women.
 The first program focuses on the Grimké sisters, who became the first nationally-known white American female advocates of abolition of slavery and women’s rights.
 The second program will feature the Rollin sisters (Frances, Lottie, Louise, Kate, and Florence), politically-engaged black women who were active in women’s suffrage during Reconstruction.
 The final program will concentrate on Carrie, Mable, and Anita Pollitzer, Jewish women from Charleston who lived to see the 19th amendment ratified.
 In addition to the three half-hour programs aired on SCETV, educational materials will be created and disseminated to schools.